astropy/astropy/docs/models/parameters.rst

 Individual parameters, `psets` and the flat list of parameter values are kept in sync.
 Single parameters are updated through properties.
 An update to a single parameter trigers an update to `psets` and `parameters`.
-Single parameters are updated after a change to `parameters`. `Psets` are always constructed on demand from single parameters and cannot be updated directly.
+Single parameters are updated after a change to `parameters`. `psets` are always constructed on demand from single parameters and cannot be updated directly.

 Parameters Examples